The text is provided by each interviewee and is unabridged and unedited.

 Northfield Historical Society, I couldn't have imagined how the show would

 grow," said Cleveland.
-"Now, after 25 years as Chairman, it's time for me
+"Now, after 25 years as Chairman, it's

 to step down and try my hand at something different.
 I know the Board is